 Continental knitting is a knitting style.
-What makes this style unique from other knitting techniques, is how you hold the yarn, and how you work stitches.
-Also know as left-handed, European, and German knitting.
+What makes this unique is how you hold the yarn and work stitches.
+(Aka left-handed knitting, European, and German knitting.)

-Unlike English (also known as ‘throwing’), and Portuguese knitting, you work knit stitches using the tip of your right needle to poke through and under the working yarn.
-There’s almost no wrapping of yarn required.
+Unlike standard English style knitting (‘throwing’), and Portuguese knitting, work knit stitches with the tip of your right knitting needle.
+There’s no wrapping of yarn required.
 Some call it ‘picking.’
 Do the hand motions change the stitch’s look?
 No.

-Hold Option 1.
-Wrap the working yarn around your left wrist 1- 2 times.
+Hold Option 1: Wrap the working yarn around your left wrist 1- 2 times.
 Take the yarn under your pinky, and over the next three fingers.
 Stick up your index finger with the yarn over that finge.
 Pull the yarn coming from your wrist if the pointer finger is too high up.
 Note: This for tight knitters, and produces a loose gauge.

-Hold Option 3.
-Wrap the yarn around your left pinky two times, take the yarn under the next two fingers, and over the index finger.
+Hold Option 3: Wrap the yarn around your left pinky two times, take it under the fourth finger and middle finger and over the forefinger.

-If none of these holds work for you, play around and find a comfortable yarn position.
+Neither work for you?
+Experiment and find a comfortable yarn position.

 How Do You Wrap Yarn For Continental Knitting?

 Wrapping yarn creates a new loop or stitch when knitting.
-To start the knit stitch, follow steps 1-3 in the tutorial below.
-Wrap the yarn around the right needle from left to right.
+Wrap the yarn around the right handed knitting needle from left to right.
 Pull it through.